lamhoangduyen2k2/MusicPlayer/README.md

-# MusicPlayer
+# MusicPlayer:
-A simple music player coded in pure JavaScript and HTML, CSS,  .
+I mostly use the JavaScript language to render the interface and handle animations for the Music Player.